Spectrum Care (Te Wai Kahukura Atawhai)

 Our aim is to ensure people have choice, control and flexibility in the supports they receive and have the opportunity to co-create their own support options.
 We also offer a navigator service 0508 NAVIG8 aimed at helping families new to disability support.

 - Home support

 - Flexible respite support for infants, children, youth and adults

 - After-school support

 - Transitions support

-- Residential support for young people
+- Residential support for young people and adults

 - Independent living support

 - Specialist clinical support

 - Aspirations support